Class Sql

 Collector and interpreter of SQL text.
 The various methods keep track of line breaks, separators, comments and variables.
 The result is formatted executable SQL.By default, this class splits consecutive statements (separated by semicolon) into a list of statements.
 Text between line comments

-are treated as a single SQL statement.
+--{beginStatement}and--{endStatement}are treated as a single SQL statement.
 These comments are necessary to process stored procedure definitions or proprietary SQL scripts.- Author:

 - Uwe Finke